Remiworks/EventBusFramework/README.md

 This framework is an abstraction layer for eventbusses.
 As of now the only implementation is for RabbitMq.
 There are plans to support more eventbusses in the future.

 # Core
-The core library contains multiple classes to communicate with an eventbus implementation
+The core library contains multiple classes to communicate with an eventbus implementation.

 ## Events
 To send and receive events there is the `IBusProvider` interface with a corresponding `RabbitBusProvider` class.
 This class can be used to send and listen to events.
 The `RabbitBusProvider` takes a `BusOptions` instance as parameter.
 This class contains connection data.
 The `Hostname`, `ExchangeName`, `VirtualHost`, `Port`, `UserName` and `Password` can be set here.
 By default the `BusOptions` uses `localhost` as `Hostname`. `BusOptions` also declases a random exchange name.
 If the other properties are not set, the default values of the underlying eventbus framework will be used.